COVID-19 - information and guidance for social, community, and residential care settings

 Advice varies between settings in some parts of this section.

-Staff should remain vigilant to service users developing any COVID-19 symptoms.
+Staff should remain vigilant to service users developing any respiratory or COVID-19 symptoms.

 Older adults may have atypical symptoms.